 Jørgen Grønnegård Christiansen, Peter Munk Christensen and Mariun Ibsen, Politik og forvaltning.
 3. udgave.
 Copenhagen: Hans Reitzels Forlag, 2011.
+Informal

+Coordination

-Informal Coordination Score: 8 The Danish administrative system is a mix of formal rules and norms and more informal traditions.
+The Danish administrative system is a mix of formal rules and norms and more informal traditions.
 As a few examples, officials hold informal talks in the halls of government, over lunch and during travel to and from Brussels.
 The informal mechanisms can make formal meetings more efficient.
 Of course, important decisions must be confirmed in more formal settings.
 At the political level, informal mechanisms are probably more important than formal ones among officials.
+The fact that most governments have been coalition governments (and often minority governments) has increased the importance of information coordination mechanisms.